 Establishing a gaming PC between the two computers is a good starting point for the overall quality of the graphics displayed before going to the capture card.
 Render resolution vs. the amount being able to be encoded and sent may differ due to the network connection ability.
 Having a reliable, custom gaming PC that can render gameplay at a higher quality and frame rate is essential.

-A Stream PC
+A Dedicated Streaming PC

 Typically for a streaming PC, the internal components are considered the least important compared to the capture card and GPU or CPU, depending on your encoding preference.
-This PC will opt for better airflow of the two configurations as capture cards generate substantial heat.
+This streaming machine will opt for better airflow of the two configurations as capture cards generate substantial heat.
 Make sure to have airflow passing through this system for the best performance.